Chezvivian/Chezvivian.github.io/_pages/cv.md

 * English
 * French

-Volunteering
+Volunteer
 ======
-* 2013-2014: volunteering to teach English classes in rural Hunan Pronvince
+* 2013-2014: volunteering to teach English classes in a junior high school in rural Hunan Pronvince